-Two minute guide to how we present the results
+2 minute animation on what the data mean

+Heart parents and other groups who helped to develop this website found this 2 minute animation helpful for interpreting the data.

 How do we report what happened at a hospital?

-Over a 3 year period, we calculate the proportion of children treated at the hospital who survived to at least 30 days after their surgery: the survival rate.
+Over a 3 year period, we the hospital's survival rate.
+This is the proportion of children treated at the hospital who survived to at least 30 days after their surgery.

 As some hospitals will treat children with more complex medical problems than other hospitals…